INCATools/ontology-access-kit/docs/concepts.rst

 very flexible and malleable, and might include things like:

 * things that are more "schema-like", such as schema.org or PROV
-* formal logical artefacts like BFO
+* formal logical artifacts like BFO
 * an "instance graph" for example of countries and their connections
 * a knowledge base encoded in RDF
 * the entirety of wikidata
 * in OWL, an ontology is just a collection of axioms

 We try to be as pluralistic as possible and provide a way to access all of the above using the appropriate abstractions.
-However, the main community served in "classic" ontologies such as those found in the OBO library or those encoded in OWL
+However, the main community served is "classic" ontologies such as those found in the OBO library or those encoded in OWL.

 Ontology Element
 ----------------